 The whole country recorded 5,331 incidents and natural disasters, causing 1,129 deaths and missing people; economic damage due to natural disasters is estimated at over 9,324 billion VND.

-In the first months of 2024, a number of serious natural disasters occurred across the country, such as severe cold in the Northern and Central regions; drought, saltwater intrusion, landslides and flooding due to high tides in the Mekong Delta, most seriously in the Ca Mau region.
+In the first months of 2024, a number of serious natural disasters occurred across the country, such as severe cold in the Northern and Central regions; drought, saltwater intrusion, landslides and flooding due to high tides in the Mekong Delta, the most serious of which was in the Ca Mau region.

-In particular, record heat was recorded at 110/186 monitoring stations nationwide; earthquakes were recorded in provinces and cities such as Hoa Binh, Lai Chau, Tuyen Quang, Hanoi, and Kon Tum.
+Notably, record-breaking heatwaves were recorded at 110 out of 186 weather stations nationwide; earthquakes were recorded in provinces and cities such as Hoa Binh, Lai Chau, Tuyen Quang, Hanoi, and Kon Tum.

 Since the beginning of the year, natural disasters have left 14 people dead or missing, with material damage estimated at over 399 billion VND.